Recipe for Pan-Seared Ribeye with Garlic Butter

 Pat dry ribeye steaks with a paper towel.
 Season each side of steaks with kosher salt and freshly ground black pepper.

 You may be tempted to cut off any excess fat that is on the steak.
 I warn you to refrain from doing so, or at least don’t remove too much of it.
-My husband never wants any of the fat removed from this steaks.
+My husband never wants any of the fat removed from his steaks.
 Sometimes, I will take a layer of the outer fat from my own–if there is quite a bit of it.
 It’s better to allow your steaks to cook in that fat and remove it later when it’s on your plate.
 Or eat it, if you want.

 Sear steaks in the hot skillet until a dark crust forms, 2-5 minutes per side.
 Transfer the skillet to the preheated oven for 3-7 minutes until steaks are cooked to desired tenderness.